Invalid Application Area ID

 4.2 Hydrological and Terrestrial Climate Monitoring This AA covers the set of hydrological and other terrestrial observations defined by Global Climate Observing System (GCOS) as essential to detect, model and assess climate change and its impact; support adaptation to climate change; monitor the effectiveness of policies for mitigating climate change; and develop climate information services.
 Antonio Bombelli

-5.1 Terrestrial Cryosphere Forecasting and Monitoring WMO 5.
+5.1 Terrestrial Cryosphere Forecasting and Monitoring World Meteorological Organization 5.
 Cryospheric Applications

-5.2 Sea-Ice Forecasting and Monitoring WMO 5.
+5.2 Sea-Ice Forecasting and Monitoring World Meteorological Organization 5.
 Cryospheric Applications

-5.3 Cryospheric Climate Monitoring WMO 5.
+5.3 Cryospheric Climate Monitoring World Meteorological Organization 5.
 Cryospheric Applications

 6.1 Earth System Forecasting and Monitoring Vijay Tallapragada